 One in five children is living with a mental illness.
 But kids don’t wear their thoughts on their sleeves, so it’s time to give them a voice.
 On Our Sleeves has created a YouTube channel dedicated to this exact cause.

-Hosted by Behavioral health expert, Gina McDowell, the videos can help you and your child navigate the storm of mental illness and provide the most up-to-date, relevant information regarding children’s mental health.
-New content posted every other Tuesday.
+Hosted by behavioral health expert Gina McDowell, the videos can help you and your child navigate the storm of mental illness and provide the most up-to-date, relevant information regarding children’s mental health.
+New content is posted every other Tuesday.

 In some way, mental illness touches everyone.
 You may have a family member, friend or child who is living with a mental illness.
 For children, especially, the statistics are sobering, 50 percent of all lifetime mental illnesses start by age 14.
 It’s time to have a conversation about our children, to raise our voices for this important cause.